 Are you thinking about setting up your own business this year, but confused about the details?
-Read on to find out the best locations to start a business in 2019, the types of business available to you, and the ways in which you could get the funds together.
+Read on to find out the best locations to start a business, the types of business available to you, and the ways in which you could get the funds together.

 Where to start